 365 Day Service

 The City of Fort Collins along with ATFAB added 365 day service to routes 2, 3, 8, 14, 16 and the MAX.
 ATFAB was key in advocating for service along routes 2 and 3 which the board perceived would especially serve students by connecting them to campus and grocery stores.
 Before this investment, Transfort routes did not run on Sundays or holidays.
-Here is more information about 365 day service from Transfort, the Coloradoan, and the Collegian.
+Here is more information about 365 day service from the Coloradoan and the Collegian.

 Capital Infrastructure Investments: